-the cloud enhances mobility
+the cloud enhances sustainable mobility

 In major cities, traffic volumes will triple by 2050.
 This is why flexible, efficient, and sustainable forms of transportation are needed in urban centers.
 Connectivity is the solution to this challenge.
 Among other things, intelligent systems can guide drivers to available parking spaces and warn them of traffic congestion.
-They can also make it easier to switch between different modes of transportation.
+They can also make it easier to switch between different means of transport.
 By 2025, 470 million smart vehicles will be on the road worldwide.
 Bosch is driving this transition forward with connected applications.
 About 1.5 million vehicles are already equipped with Bosch IoT software.
 Connected services for e-mobility are an important area of development.
 For example, when estimating a vehicle’s range, the cloud takes driving style into account as well as data gathered in the car’s surroundings.
 In addition to this, the system plans charging breaks along the route ahead of time and automatically pays the amount due.
 Bosch is planning to develop even more forward-looking mobility services in the future.
 To this end, the company founded its new Connected Mobility Solutions division at the beginning of 2018.

 smart vehicles will be on the road worldwide by 2025.

-e-mobility in the fast lane
+sustainable e-mobility in the fast lane

-4. Synthetic fuels
+3. Synthetic fuels

-turning greenhouse gases into fuel
+turning greenhouse gases into sustainable fuel

 To keep global warming below two degrees Celsius, global CO₂ emissions in transport must be reduced by about 50 percent within the next four decades, and by as much as 85 percent in the industrialized nations.
 While electrification – whether with batteries or fuel cells – is decisive to reaching this goal, alternative drives will not suffice.
 Even if all cars are one day electric, airplanes, ships, and trucks will continue to depend on liquid fuels due to the large distances they travel.
 However, the internal combustion engine may soon also be carbon neutral as a result of e-fuels, synthetic fuels that are produced using renewable sources of energy and carbon dioxide.
 An eco-friendly, carbon neutral internal combustion engine is possible if the required carbon is collected from the atmosphere, or from sources where CO₂ emissions cannot be avoided.
 When combined with conventional fuels, e-fuels can make a direct contribution to reducing the emissions of existing vehicles.

-5. Innovative brake discs
+4. Innovative brake discs